-The days are getting longer and warmer and we can taste new savours with the new season, like the early fruits and vegetables: carrot, onion, turnip, radishe, spinach; and very soon strawberry.
+The days are getting longer and warmer.
+We can finally taste new savors with the new season, like the early fruits and vegetables: carrot, onion, turnip, radish, spinach, and very soon strawberry.
 Check out the DBDP Spring Calendar to know what’s in season now.